Reverse Osmosis Water Purifier RO

 Description

-Reverse osmosis purifier for home or office use
+Reverse Osmosis water purifier for home or office use

 The membrane retains dissolved salts, heavy metals, other contaminants and inorganic compounds dissolved in the water, i.e. low salt water.